sakina1303/kanbo/README.md

 3. Vercel will auto-detect Vite and configure the build
 4. Deploy!

-Or use the Lovable publish feature by clicking "Share" → "Publish".
+Optional: use the project's publish or share feature if available.

 ## ⚠️ Known Issues